-ТНЕМЕ SUMMARY OF ISSUES RAISED AT CONSULTATION PLANNING RESPONSE 1 Commercial opportunities 1.1 There is a divided opinion within the community about the prospect of growth within the village.
+ТНЕМЕ SUMMARY OF ISSUES RAISED AT CONSULTATION PLANNING RESPONSE ACTION TIMEFRAME 1 Commercial 1.1 opportunities There is a divided opinion within the community about the prospect of growth within the village.
 Some residents are concerned that an increase in new development could increase housing density and impact on village character.
 Other residents have positive views about growth and the need to increase the population base within the village.
 Council has completed a review of the existing planning framework applying to the village.
-The LSPS has identified k areas within the village where opportunities may exist for in- housing (on existing lots), however the take-up rate of development is not expected to be significant.
-In addition, the size standards for new subdivisions (2000m2) will continue t ensure that the character of the village is not lost to inapprop forms of development.
-This should be revisited as part of the review of Cowra Local Environmental Plan 2012.

-d key in-fill No action required at this stage.
+The LSPS has identified key areas within the village where opportunities may exist for in-fill housing (on existing lots), however the take-up rate of development is not expected to be significant.
+In addition, the lot size standards for new subdivisions (2000m2) will continue to ensure that the character of the village is not lost to inappropriate forms of development.
+This should be revisited as part of the next review of Cowra Local Environmental Plan 2012.
+No action required at this stage.